 2. You’re in control.

 With an open platform, you always maintain ownership of your data.
 That helps you keep your data clean, and it gives you the ability to take your data with you when you leave a vendor or a campaign is over.
-Control of your data is crucial to attaining a single view of the customer and getting a handle on digital identity.
+Control of your data is crucial to attaining a single customer view and getting a handle on digital identity.

 Proprietary technologies (like those sold by walled gardens) can be useful in the short term, but in the long term, problems arise.
 With an incomplete view of your data, you lose the ability to view the customer journey across all touchpoints, measure your media performance, and identify the most effective channels for customer engagement.
 Your relationship with the customer is long-term; quick fixes via walled gardens can endanger your role in that relationship.